nextcloud/twofactor_totp/README.md

 working e-mail server configured.

 The user may set up any of the installed providers or even multiple.
-This provider uses email to send the code and thus can only be enabled if an email address is set in 'Personal info'.
-Mind that a user may not be able to log in if that email address is invalid (or email server setup of the Nextcloud is not working properly).
+This provider uses e-mail to send the code and thus can only be enabled if an e-mail address is set in 'Personal info'.
+Mind that a user may not be able to log in if that e-mail address is invalid (or e-mail server setup of the Nextcloud is not working properly).

 Admins with console access may enable and disable this provider for specified